heliossun/LaCoT/rebuttal.md

 To the best of our knowledge, our work is the first to apply amortized variational inference to latent visual reasoning with a long CoT chain, where reasoning steps are learned and inferred in a latent space conditioned on both visual and textual input.

-Previous works ([1] and [2]) focus solely on the textual domain, extending these techniques to the multimodal setting—particularly for long visual CoT—is nontrivial due to the need to model visual grounding and latent step-wise reasoning jointly.
+Previous works ([1] and [2]) focus solely on the textual domain, applying these methods for latent visual CoT is nontrivial due to long and structured multi-step reasoning.

 [1] Hao, S., Sukhbaatar, S., Su, D., Li, X., Hu, Z., Weston, J.E., & Tian, Y. (2024).
 Training Large Language Models to Reason in a Continuous Latent Space. _ArXiv, abs/2412.06769_.